 - First thing you need to realize that even though frogs and toad are small, it takes a lot of money to create a suitable habitat for them and to pay for food.
 Make sure to have at least $100 to spend on the proper tank and accessories for the frog and toad.

 - Frogs can live long.
 Most frogs and toads can live at least 5 years in captivity and some can live over 20 when properly cared for.
 It’s a commitment to have a frog has a pet.
 If you need to get rid of your pet frog and toad or just any animal, find someone to take it in.
 Never release them to the wild.

 - Research the frog and toad you want.
 Different frogs have different needs.
-A Surinam Horned Frog or some type of toad needs more of a terrestrial habitat while African Clawed Frogs need an aquatic habitat.
+A Surinam Horned Frog or a Cane Toad needs more of a terrestrial habitat while African Clawed Frogs need an aquatic habitat.
 Tree frogs such as Green Tree frogs or Red Eyed Tree Frogs need a much more arboreal set up.
 Besides the habitat, you need to think about the tank size.
 African bull frogs and cane toads can grow quite large so you are going to need a much bigger tank than what you would need to house one poison dart frog.
 Different frogs also require different temperatures in their tank.
 Some need it a lot hotter (80 degrees) while other like it cooler.
 Humidity is another factor in frog care.